mik9016/mik9016/README.md

 I'm Mikolaj.
 I'm a Frontend developer and tech enthusiast.

-Currently i'm learnig to become a fullstack developer.
+Currently i'm on the path to become a fullstack developer.

 <hr>